sergueyarellano/tddpractice/docs/b.part4.md

 }
 ```

-There is a nice function that we could is from lodash called `invert` that would be a perfect fit.
+There is a nice function that we could use from lodash called `invert` that is a perfect fit.
 Our contract has a structure that the user understands `x, y` but for the substitution it would be nicer if we have a better way to access the props.

 `npm i -S lodash.invert`